Head to Head Comparison: Philip Morris International (NYSE:PM) versus RLX Technology (NYSE:RLX)

-Philip Morris International (NYSE:PM) and RLX Technology (NYSE:RLX) are both consumer staples companies, but which is the better business?
-We will contrast the two businesses based on the strength of their institutional ownership, risk, earnings, valuation, profitability, analyst recommendations and dividends.
+RLX Technology (NYSE:RLX) and Philip Morris International (NYSE:PM) are both consumer discretionary companies, but which is the better business?
+We will contrast the two businesses based on the strength of their institutional ownership, valuation, analyst recommendations, profitability, dividends, earnings and risk.

 |Philip Morris International

-This table compares Philip Morris International and RLX Technology’s revenue, earnings per share (EPS) and valuation.
+This table compares RLX Technology and Philip Morris International’s top-line revenue, earnings per share and valuation.

 |Gross Revenue